 Cold weather can lead to all sorts of home invaders, especially in areas where trees are sparse.
 Squirrels are no exception to this, and the little guys can do a lot of damage to the wood in roof, wall, and floor structures.

-There are three basic ways to get squirrels out of your attic, two temporary and one more permanent ones.
+There are three basic ways to get squirrels out of your attic, two temporary and one more permanent.
 We do not support the use of poison, and it might actually be illegal in your area to kill squirrels, although chipmunks may be different.

-Note that you need to seal all potential access points to prevent squirrels (or other critters) from returning once you’ve used these methods..
+Note: Your need to seal all potential access points to prevent squirrels (or other critters) from returning once you’ve used these methods.

 Use a Squirrel Repellent